 Education Specialist in Curriculum and Instruction Overview The Ed.S. is a degree program for experienced, post-masters candidates seeking to enhance and advance their professional knowledge and applications in the area of Curriculum and Instruction (C&I).
-In some cases, the degree may qualify candidates for horizontal and vertical movement in an existing professional career, for advanced salary classifications within the K-12 education sector, for acquiring new positions within a given specialist discipline or to be concurrently enrolled in the MU Doctoral Program in C&I (Ed.D.).
+In some cases, the degree may qualify candidates for horizontal and vertical movement in an existing professional career, for advanced salary classifications within the K-12 education sector, for acquiring new positions within a given specialist discipline or to be concurrently enrolled in the Marshall University Doctoral Program in C&I (Ed.D.).
 Others may simply pursue the program for personal and professional accomplishment as life-long learners notwithstanding any specific career objectives.
 Plan of Study Education Specialist (Ed.S.) in Curriculum & Instruction Prerequisites The Education Specialist degree is available to applicants who: Hold a master’s degree from a regionally accredited college or university in a field related to Curriculum and Instruction.
 Have a minimum undergraduate grade point average of 2.5 and a minimum graduate grade point average of 3.0.
 Meet the admission requirements of the College of Education and Professional Development of Marshall University.
-For complete admission information and application visit: http://www.marshall.edu/graduate/ Application for Admission and Information For complete admission information and an application visit: http://www.marshall.edu/graduate/ For More Information please contact: Dr. Sam Securro, Professor and Ed.S.
-Program Coordinator Marshall University, College of Education and Professional Development 100 Angus E. Peyton Drive, South Charleston, WV 25303-1600 304-746-8948 or 1-800-642-9842 ext.
-68948 Email: firstname.lastname@example.org Frequently Asked Questions Is this program right for me?
+For complete admission information and application visit: http://www.marshall.edu/graduate/ Application for Admission and Information For complete admission information and an application visit: http://www.marshall.edu/graduate/ For More Information please contact: Dr. Lisa Heaton, Professor and Program Coordinator Marshall University, College of Education and Professional Development 100 Angus E. Peyton Drive, South Charleston, WV 25303-1600 304-746-2026 or 1-800-642-9842 ext.
+62026 Email: email@example.com Frequently Asked Questions Is this program right for me?
 The program is designed for those who have completed master’s degrees, but desire to enhance their education and become specialized in the curriculum field.
 It can also act as a “gateway” to the Marshall University doctoral program in Curriculum and Instruction given that the requirements in these two programs overlap considerably.
 The majority of candidates include experienced classroom teachers, school, county and state level coordinators or administrators in a K-12 system.
 Others come from various occupational backgrounds, e.g., health and nursing/hospital personnel, community social and behavioral agencies, business, law and government, and community college and adult technical education settings.
 Is this program offered online?
-The Ed.S. program has two curriculum components: The Core component includes courses in basic research skills.
-Several of the courses are in a hybrid format.
-The Content component includes courses in curriculum and instruction, some of which are also available in a hybrid format.
+The Ed.S. in Curriculum & Instruction is a virtual distance learning program.
+Currently, half of the courses include a select number of virtual synchronous meetings along with online work.
+The remaining courses are fully online without virtual meeting requirements.
+Courses that do have virtual, online meetings occur on Tuesday evenings between 5:00-8:00 p.m.
+(Eastern).
 What are the goals and objectives of the program?
 Achieve personal and professional growth as a life-long learner.
 Use current educational technologies to conduct action research.
 Obtain current, in-depth knowledge base in Curriculum and Instruction.
 Demonstrate ethical and moral standards in conducting educational research with human subjects.
 Develop proficiency in technical/research writing for communicating in the specialist discipline.
 Does this program lead to initial teacher licensure?
 No. The Ed.S. does not lead to initial (or advanced) licensure in WV.
 Hours can be used in advanced salary classifications for currently certified teachers.
 How were the program objectives determined?
 Program objectives are aligned with the College’s mission of producing experienced professionals as specialists.